by Luke Edwards

 Yes, there is a bit of a theme in North Wales – we love a farm park!
 They are always a lot of fun and whether you’re staying on Anglesey, the Llyn or in Snowdonia, there should be one close by.
 This farm is based in Harlech, overlooking glorious Cardigan Bay and in the heart of the Snowdonia National Park.
 You and the family will come face to face with lambs, calves and all sorts of farm animals!
 You might even get to feed some of them, too.

 Getting around a new place and managing to take in all of the sites can sometimes be tricky (or expensive!), which is why I absolutely love a bus tour!
 You can hop on and off as many times as you like and the tours tend to take you to the best spots, as well as showing you some stunning views along the way.
 This trip actually takes in the famous pier in Llandudno, Bodlondeb Park which is a nature reserve, as well taking you to see the delights of Conwy (such as an Elizabethan townhouse and of course the castle itself).
-Do note, that this might be more suitable for families with older children unless you’ve little ones that are happy to sit and take in the scenery on a double decker!
+Do note, that this might be more suitable for families with older children unless you’ve little ones that are happy to sit and take in the scenery on a double-decker!
+For a range of other family-friendly activities in the area check out our top things to do in Llandudno.

 For more information and to book your tour, visit their website.